Last modified: Oct. 2, 2023, 9:30 a.m.

-This family, of cosmopolitan distribution, comprises about 1,450 described species.
+The Sesiidae, of cosmopolitan distribution, comprise about 1,450 described species.
 Most of these occur in the tropics, but many are found in the Holarctic region (van Nieukerken E. J., Kaila L., Kitching I. J., Kristensen N. P. (...)
 Yakovlev R. V., Zolotuhin V. V. & Zwick A. 2011: 216).

-It is often thought that Sesiidae caterpillars are xylophagous (feeding on wood) but they feed only on plant juices.
-For this reason, some species induce the formation of sap-rich galls on the host plant but many species also use existing galls or swellings on the host plant to develop.
+It is often thought that Sesiidae larvae are xylophagous (feeding on wood) but they feed only on the sap.
+For this reason, some species induce the formation of sap-rich galls on the host plant but many also use existing galls or swellings on the host plant in which to develop.

-In almost all cases also the pupation takes place inside the plant.
+In almost all species, pupation takes place inside the plant.
 On hatching, the pupa pushes itself halfway out of the plant before the imago emerges.
-Depending on the species, the future exit hole is more or less invisible or even not visible at all.
+Depending on the species, the future exit hole is often difficult to see or quite invisible.